You need to answer the assessors’ unspoken question: will you embarrass us if we put you in front of clients?

 What tests and exercises can I expect at assessment days for retail banks and insurance companies?

 You can expect a mixture of tasks that will vary each year and, often, according to the specific programme you’re applying for.
-Most assessment centres include a mixture of the following:
+Most assessment centres (whether virtual or in person) include a mixture of the following:

 Whatever task you’re given, the golden rule is not to be a loud-mouthed bully, shouting down the ideas of others, but not to sit silently in the corner either.
 If you’re worried that something you were going to say has already been said, say that you agree and build on the idea with something else.
 Volunteering to be note-taker or in charge of keeping people to time will impress.

-Case study (or role play) exercises – either individually or in a group: This is where you are given an exercise that simulates the sort of decisions you would be making as an employee.
+Case study (or role play or problem solving) exercises – either individually or in a group: This is where you are given an exercise that simulates the sort of decisions you would be making as an employee.
 In an insurance or retail banking case study, you might be asked to analyse potential financial products (eg saving accounts, insurance policies) and decide which one you would recommend be brought to market (ie be put on sale to customers).

 Presentations – on your own or in groups: You are usually asked to present your case study findings jointly in your teams to assessors and your fellow candidates.
-However, you might be asked to do an individual presentation on a given topic: for example, in the past, Aviva has given candidates an hour to prepare a presentation on an insurance company that has just been valued.
+However, you might be asked to do an individual presentation on a given topic.
 Alternatively, you might be asked to prepare a presentation in advance – on a topic of your choosing or a given one, such as your thoughts on something that’s happened in the industry.

 When preparing for your presentations remember that the assessors won’t be looking for highly technical analysis or knowledge.
 They will instead focus on how you think and how you come across during the presentation.

-Interviews with senior managers: Most employers use a member of their HR team to conduct a telephone interview earlier in the application process, but it is standard for you to sit at least one face-to-face interview with a member of senior management – and this is usually held on the assessment day.
+Interviews with senior managers: Most employers use a member of their recruitment team to conduct a telephone interview earlier in the application process, but it is standard for you to sit at least one face-to-face (or video) interview with a member of senior management – and this is usually held on the assessment day.

 How are you assessed at assessment days?